|Index to this page

 Enhancers can be located upstream, downstream, or even within the gene they control.

-There are thousands of enhancers in the genome but which ones are active depends on the type of cell and the signals which it is receiving.
+There are millions of enhancers in the human genome but which ones are active depends on the type of cell and the signals which it is receiving.
 Most genes, at least in Drosophila, are regulated by 2–3 enhancers, but some may be controlled by 8 or more.
 Multiple enhancers are particularly characteristic of "housekeeping" genes.

 How does the binding of a protein to an enhancer regulate the transcription of a gene thousands of base pairs away?

 One possibility is that enhancer-binding proteins — in addition to their DNA-binding site, have sites that bind to transcription factors ("TF") assembled at a promoter of the gene.

 This would draw the DNA into a loop (as shown in the figure).These loops are stabilized by

 When these DNA molecules were added to a mixture of Sp1 and E2, the electron microscope showed that the DNA was drawn into loops with "tails" of approximately 300 and 800 base pairs.

 At the neck of each loop were two distinguishable globs of material, one representing Sp1 (red), the other E2 (blue) molecules.
 (The two micrographs are identical; the lower one has been labeled to show the interpretation.)

 Artificial DNA molecules lacking either the promoter sites or the enhancer sites, or with mutated versions of them, failed to form loops when mixed with the two proteins.